danielpetho/fancy/CONTRIBUTING.md

 The project uses Contentful as a CMS, from where we fetch some component data.
 Namely: thumbnail and video demo URLs.
 These URLs are used as sources in the landing page, and for the og:image meta on each component page.

-As of now, the environemnt variables aren't available publicly, therefore the landing page will not work.
+As of now, the environment variables aren't available publicly, therefore you will not see the images in the landing page.
 We will create a workaround for this soon.

 ## Components